VONJO can offer spleen volume reduction (SVR) when platelet counts drop in myelofibrosis (MF)1

 Limitations:

-• The TSS endpoint was not met; therefore, no conclusions regarding the benefits or risks of VONJO can be established based on the following post-hoc analysis from PERSIST-2
+• The TSS endpoint was not met in the primary analysis; therefore, no conclusions regarding the benefits or risks of VONJO can be established based on the following post-hoc analysis from PERSIST-2

 • These data are not included in the VONJO Prescribing Information